hashicorp/terraform-provider-google/website/docs/r/dialogflow_cx_flow.html.markdown

   (Optional)
   The Google Cloud Storage URI for the exported objects.
 Whether a full object name, or just a prefix, its usage depends on the Dialogflow operation.
   Format: gs://bucket/object-name-or-prefix

+<a name="nested_speech_settings"></a>The `speech_settings` block supports:

+* `endpointer_sensitivity` -
+  (Optional)
+  Sensitivity of the speech model that detects the end of speech.
+Scale from 0 to 100.

+* `no_speech_timeout` -
+  (Optional)
+  Timeout before detecting no speech.
+  A duration in seconds with up to nine fractional digits, ending with 's'.
+Example: "3.5s".

+* `use_timeout_based_endpointing` -
+  (Optional)
+  Use timeout based endpointing, interpreting endpointer sensitivy as seconds of timeout value.

+* `models` -
+  (Optional)
+  Mapping from language to Speech-to-Text model.
+The mapped Speech-to-Text model will be selected for requests from its corresponding language.
+For more information, see [Speech models](https://cloud.google.com/dialogflow/cx/docs/concept/speech-models).
+  An object containing a list of **"key": value** pairs.
+Example: **{ "name": "wrench", "mass": "1.3kg", "count": "3" }**.

 <a name="nested_dtmf_settings"></a>The `dtmf_settings` block supports: